Spectral radii for subsets of Hilbert $C^*$-modules and spectral properties of positive maps: Joint and Outer spectral radii on Hilbert C* -bimodules

-Hence, taking inspiration from the notion of joint spectral radius as in \eqref{outer:eqjoint}, it is natural to define the joint spectral radius of any subset $G$ of $E$ using the interior tensor product as follows. \begin{defn} For any subset $G$ of a Hilbert $\mathcal{A}$--$\mathcal{A}$--module $E$, the {\em joint spectral radius\/} of $\mathbf{G}$, denoted by $\mathbf{\rho_E(G)}$, is defined by
+Hence, taking inspiration from the notion of joint spectral radius as in \eqref{outer:eqjoint}, it is natural to define the joint spectral radius of any bounded subset $G$ of $E$ using the interior tensor product as follows. \begin{defn} For any bounded subset $G$ of a Hilbert $\mathcal{A}$--$\mathcal{A}$--bimodule $E$, the {\em joint spectral radius\/} of $\mathbf{G}$, denoted by $\mathbf{\rho_E(G)}$, is defined by

 \end{defn} Now the question is, `` Why does the limit in the definition exists?''.
 To answer this we observe that for any such bounded subset $G$ of $E$, we have the corresponding bounded set $S:=\mathfrak{T}_G:=\{\tau_\xi:\,\xi\in G\}$ of CP maps in the unital Banach algebra $\mathscr{B}(\mathcal{A})$, where $\tau _\xi $ is the map $a\mapsto \langle \xi, a\xi\rangle $ on $\mathcal{A}.$ Hence, using the Rota-Strang theory of the joint spectral radius in particular for this $S \subseteq \mathscr{B}(\mathcal{A})$, we have Since for a Hilbert bimodule $E$ with $\xi,\eta\in E$, $\tau_\xi\circ\tau_\eta=\tau_{\eta\odot\xi}$ and $\lVert\tau_\xi\rVert=\lVert\xi\rVert_E^2$, it follows that